-The approach as described in the SKAO manual 'Handboek CO2-prestatieladder 3.0', requirement 4.A.1. was followed for this supply chain analysis.
+The approach as described in the SKAO manual 'Handbook CO2-Performance Ladder', requirement 4.A.1. was followed for this supply chain analysis.
 Data was collected through interviews with Mark van Eesteren - Sustainability Officer ICT Group N.V., Marten van der Laan, senior business consultant smart energy at ICT Group and Victor Reijnders, PhD TU Twente.
 Additional sources and studies were used to substantiate the supply chain analysis, for references go to the Sources chapter.